7 Smart Ways to Get Quality SEO Backlinks from PR

 Not All Backlinks Are Good Backlinks

 Backlinks must be from reputable, credible media sources that rank high in Google’s algorithm.
-While that sounds like an easy obstacle to clear, don’t think you can just go buy up a bunch of backlinks from any old website.
+While that sounds like an easy obstacle to clear, don’t think you can buy up many backlinks from any old website.
 Thankfully, updates to Google’s search engine algorithm in recent years sought an end to black-hat SEO techniques and placed a premium on legitimate backlinks from authoritative sources.

-Yes, that does make it more difficult to become an authoritative site, but all-in-all it makes the internet a better place for everyone with higher quality content.
+Yes, that makes it more difficult to become an authoritative site, but it makes the internet a better place for everyone with higher quality content.

 What is black-hat SEO?
 Black hat SEO is a practice against search engine guidelines, used to get a site ranking higher in search results.
 These unethical tactics don’t solve for the searcher and often end in a penalty from search engines.
 Black hat techniques include keyword stuffing, cloaking, and using private link networks.—Hubspot